expo-dev/expositor/readme.md

 - **Error Distribution Search**&ensp;I've been reading and thinking about this since I started chess programming and at one point it was my primary focus.
 I'd like to pick it up again, deliver a working proof of concept, and then write up my findings.

 ## Acknowledgments

+This branch uses the library Fathom by Ronald de Man, basil, and Jon Dart for Syzygy tablebase access.
+The interface to Fathom was written using as reference Asymptote by Maximilian Lupke and Mantissa by Jeremy Wright.

 Four sources are currently used to generate training positions:
 - [the Lichess database](https://database.lichess.org/)